mohame54/Speech-Transcriber-App/README.md

 ```
 ## Run the API:

-Execute python app.py to start the Flask server.
+Execute python app.py to start the Flask server and download `(if needed)` the optimized models.
 ```bash
 python app.py
 ```